Frequently Asked Questions

 How do I get FishCast maps?

 Go to the FishCast home page.
 Scroll down to the map that shows the FishCast regions (purple boxes).
-Click a region that you’re interested in subscribing to (see “What are region-specific pages?” below).
+Click a region that you’re interested in having a membership to (see “What are region-specific pages?” below).
 That will take you to a page with more information about that region’s maps.
 Click the GET MEMBERSHIP button near the top of the region page to go to the purchasing page, which has details of what your membership includes.

 How do I access my maps once I purchase a membership?

 To access your maps, go to the FishCast home page.
 In the top menu, click My Profile then Log In.
 Enter your user name and password.
 You will be returned to the home page after you log in.
 Scroll down to the master map.
 Click the region that you are subscribed to.
 Scroll down to find the grid of times for the three types of Maps.
 Click the time you are interested in viewing.
 If you are logged into an active membership, the map will be displayed.
 If you get a message saying you don’t have access to the region, go back to the region page and click the GET MEMBERSHIP button near the top of the region page, (see “How do I find out which regions I have a membership to or when my membership expires?” below.)

 How do I find out which regions I have a membership to or when my membership expires?

 How do I change my user information, including password?

 In the menu at the top of the page, click My Profile then Edit My Profile.
 Log in with your current user name and password.
 The Edit My Profile page now allows you to modify your personal settings, including your password.

 What if I have already subscribed but want to add a region?